-The 2012-2017 Bossier Parish District Improvement Plan was written to set forth goals, objectives and strategies for the advancement of education in the Bossier Parish School System.
+The 2014-2019 Bossier Parish District Improvement Plan was written to set forth goals, objectives and strategies for the advancement of education in the Bossier Parish School System.
 The plan was developed through the collaboration of the district administrative staff and community leaders and approved by the Bossier Parish School Board.
-The basis for the plan is the District Needs Assessment.
-This assessment includes data reflecting the current status of the district toward state accountability standards, current student statistics such as attendance and graduation rates, and survey results reflecting concerns and opinions of staff, parents, and students.
+The basis for the plan includes data reflecting the current status of the district toward state accountability standards, current student statistics such as attendance and graduation rates, and concerns and opinions of staff, parents, and students.

 One area of critical importance to our parents, teachers, students, and community members is the district’s performance on Louisiana’s accountability system.
 Louisiana’s system has been recognized for “closing the achievement gaps” for many students.
 This system sets forth five achievement levels for students in grades 3-8: Unsatisfactory, Approaching Basic, Basic, Mastery and Advanced.
 The state’s goal is for all students to be at or above grade level in ELA and math by 8th grade.
-Students are administered high-stakes promotion exams in 4th and 8th grades (the LEAP exam) and End-of-Course tests in high school.
-The 2010 freshman cohort is the first to engage EOC tests as high stakes exams.
-Bossier Parish students showed significant growth in students scoring passing scores every EOC from 2010 to 2011: English II from 83% to 91%, Algebra 1 from 71% to 84%, and Geometry from 69% to 79%.
-In 2011-12, at the 4th grade level, 93% of Bossier Parish students met the state’s promotional standard and 88% of test-takers in 8th grade met the standard.
+In 2014, at the 4th grade level, 93% of Bossier Parish students met the state’s promotional standard and 87% of test-takers in 8thgrade met the standard even though the standards have increased in rigor.

 In addition to the high-stakes assessments, students in grades 3, 5, 6, and 7 participate in the iLEAP test, a criterion-referenced test to assess student mastery of required skills and knowledge.
-In 2011, the percentages of Bossier Parish students scoring proficiency or above surpassed the state percentages in every grade in every tested subject.
+In 2014, the percentages of Bossier Parish students scoring proficiency or above surpassed the state percentages in every grade (3-8) in every tested subject.
 We believe that our students have the capacity to be at the top level of the nation in achievement.
 Therefore, our actions will reflect this knowledge as we support our students with efforts to raise their levels of performance in all areas.
-New in 2012-13 will be the testing of all high school juniors using the ACT.

 School Performance Scores are one of the key indicators in Louisiana’s Accountability System.
 Schools receive letter grades according to the following scale: